• Skip to primary navigation

 For those of you in Project Management, you understand change orders or Management of Change (MOC) can bring out the worst in people.

-Thus, was the case in this team.
+Thus, this was the case in this team.
 This article will go into more detail on how they resolved that part of their dysfunction.

 Trust – The Main Issue They Choose to Address